supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

    | Log Analytics Workspace | any unique name |
    | Region | choose a region near you |

+   >**Note**: You will be selecting the region while creating the automation account in the next task, based on the region provided while creating the log analytics workspace.

    >**Note**: Wait for the deployment to complete.
 The deployment should take about 1 minute.

 #### Task 2: Create and configure an Azure Automation account